Kwang-Yu and Lee-Chien Wang Graduate Fellowship

 Eligibility

-All full-time graduate students in University of Rochester’s chemical engineering doctoral program who have successfully passed the PhD proposal exam are eligible to apply.
-Students can apply to the award annually, and can win the fellowship up to two times.
+Full-time graduate students in UR’s Chemical Engineering doctoral program who have successfully passed the PhD proposal exam are eligible to apply.
+Students can apply to the award annually, and can win the Fellowship up to two times.

 Financial and Programmatic Support

-The fellowship augments the department’s annual academic stipend from $28k to $32k, with expectation that the student’s advisor is willing to cover half of the total ($16k).
+The fellowship covers the department’s annual academic stipend with expectation that the student’s advisor is willing to cover half of the total stipend for that year (1/1/24 to 12/31/24).

 Beyond the stipend, the fellowship provides and additional $12k in research funds to be spent in consultation with the fellow’s PhD advisor and up to $2k to present results at academic conferences.